uelab/uelab.github.io/docs/assignments/assignments.md

       See <a href="/final-project" target="_blank">this page</a> for full final project details.
     </p>

+# Design Pattern Presentation
+In your introductory classes, you delved into the concept of dark patterns in design.
+Leveraging that knowledge, your task is to identify and analyze real-world examples of these dark patterns.
+You will showcase your findings in a detailed presentation.
+For guidance on the presentation format and requirements, please refer to [this page](design-pattern-presentation){:target="_blank"}.

 # Final Project
+Your final project is a culmination of the skills and knowledge you've acquired.
+As laid out below, it consists of several key components, each integral to your overall assessment.
+To ensure you meet all the criteria and understand the expectations, please see [this page](/final-project){:target="_blank"} for a complete breakdown of the project requirements and submission details.
 - Final project presentation slides
-- Final project report (Submit your final report.
-See [this page](/final-project){:target="_blank"} for full final project details.
-There is no mandatory word count, but it is suggested that your report be between 2000-3000 words.)
+- Final project report: There is no mandatory word count, but it is suggested that your report be between 2000-3000 words.
 - Final project peer feedback: Fill out one paper copy of the peer feedback form for EACH team that is presenting on the day you are not presenting (i.e., either 5 or 6 forms).
 Take one or more photos and upload them on Canvas before handing the feedback form to the presenting team.